YellowJacketLinux/LFS/00-Perl-Modules.md

     Group:    Development/Libraries

-To me that does not quite feel right as most perl modules are both development *and* runtime libraries.
+To me that does not quite feel right as most Perl modules are both development *and* run-time libraries.
 I will figure that out later.
 It seems on my CentOS 7.9.2009 (running the ancient Perl 5.16.3) that many Perl modules just do not specify a group.
 Anyway...